jpacg/awesome-stars/README.md

 - [mpush](https://github.com/kooritea/mpush) - 基于Websocket的即时消息推送服务
 - [pm2](https://github.com/Unitech/pm2) - Node.js Production Process Manager with a built-in Load Balancer.
-- [AnotherRedisDesktopManager](https://github.com/qishibo/AnotherRedisDesktopManager) - A faster, better and more stable redis desktop manager, compatible with Linux, windows, mac.
+- [AnotherRedisDesktopManager](https://github.com/qishibo/AnotherRedisDesktopManager) - 🚀🚀🚀A faster, better and more stable redis desktop manager, compatible with Linux, windows, mac.
 What's more, it won't crash when loading a large number of keys.
 - [stylus](https://github.com/openstyles/stylus) - Stylus - Userstyles Manager
 - [frida-compile](https://github.com/frida/frida-compile) - Compile a Frida script comprised of one or more Node.js modules
 - [frida-fs](https://github.com/nowsecure/frida-fs) - Create a stream from a filesystem resource.